quzeem91/Danny_ma-SQL-Challenge-week-2-soln/README.md

 | 3         | 10                              |

 ---
-**Is there any relationship between the number of pizzas and how long the order takes to prepare?**
+**3. Is there any relationship between the number of pizzas and how long the order takes to prepare?**

     WITH pizza_per_order as (SELECT c.order_id ,COUNT(p.pizza_id) pizza_count
     FROM pizza_runner.runner_orders r